LLNL/lbann/docs/data_ingestion/hdf5_data_reader_extended.rst

 Data type coercion
 ------------------

-If your data type is not the same as lbann's default (which, as of this writing, is *float*), then you should add **coerce: float** to the appropriate metadata fields.
+If your data type is not the same as LBANN's default (which, as of this writing, is *float*), then you should add **coerce: float** to the appropriate metadata fields.
 This will ensure that you data is properly cast to the desired type.